walibens/ASE/FL/Walid_BENSABEUR_2021_12/1_Theorical_content/clean_code_calisthenics.md

 ## Introduction
 Clean object calisthenics is a clean code discipline invented by Damir Majer that can be considered as a compass gathering principles that are intended to improve the overall code quality.
-Each of the following principle will be presented with a definition, the references to other principles and an example in ABAP.
+Each of the following principle will be presented with an explanation and definition an example in ABAP.

 ## 4 rules of simple design
 Presented by Kent Beck while he was developing XP in the 90s, the rules are the following one, ordered by priority and complementing each other:

 #### 1. Pass the tests (It works)
-Writing tests (comprehensive tests) actually could lead us to better designs Once the tests are passed, we are empowered to keep our code clean.
-We do this by refactoring the code The fact that we have these tests eliminates the fear that cleaning up the code will break it!
+Writing tests (comprehensive tests) actually could lead us to better designs.
+It allows to create a safetynet (to eliminate the fear of regression) and refactor the code to keep the code clean.

 #### 2. Reveal intention (Easy to read and understand)
-we need to be expressive
+Naming correctly the variables, the methods and classes will help the understanding, and the more the names are well choosen we need to be expressive
 Choose a good name that represents the things
 Keep your functions and classes small.
 It’s easier to name, write, and understand it.